 Before a textbook may be adopted, the faculty member must confirm whether the faculty member intends to use all items ordered-particularly individual items sold as a part of a bundled package.
-If the faculty member does not intend to use each item in the bundled package, the faculty member is required to be or she must notify the bookstore.
+If the faculty member does not intend to use each item in the bundled package, the faculty member is required to notify the bookstore.
 The bookstore then orders the individualized items if the publisher makes them available and if their procurement is cost effective for both the institution and the students.
 In addition, the faculty member affirmatively acknowledges the bookstore's quoted retail price of textbooks selected for use in each course.
-Before adoption of a particular textbook, the respective department determines that a copy of the textbook is on reserve in the University Libraries during any period that the textbook is to be used.
-Under provisions of the law, publishers must offer bundled materials for sale individually.
-Additionally, publishers are to document the substantive differences in any revised publication of texts.

-Faculty members are encouraged to limit their use of new edition textbooks when previous editions do not differ in a substantive way- as determined by the appropriate faculty member.
+Faculty members are encouraged to limit their use of new edition textbooks when previous editions do not differ in a substantive way as determined by the appropriate faculty member.
 Publishers are to document the substantive differences in any revised publication of texts.